-Resonance Raman spectroscopyworks best on molecules which have electronic transitions accessible to the excitation light.
+Resonance Raman spectroscopy works best on molecules which have electronic transitions accessible to the excitation light.
 Not all molecules do, however, or have such fast and well-defined electronic transitions within reach of the excitation laser.
-For instance, larger more complex molecules or molecules that do not have clear absorption characteristic in the visible or ultraviolet (UV) spectral region maynot lead to resonance enhancement and thus make RRS less effective for such systems.
-For a molecule with electronic transitions that are not rendered in the range of available lasers for excitation or with low energytransitions (instead of a high-energy former resonance Raman spectroscopy could not be used or can provide verylittle information.
+For instance, larger more complex molecules or molecules that do not have clear absorption characteristic in the visible or ultraviolet (UV) spectral region may not lead to resonance enhancement and thus make RRS less effective for such systems.
+For a molecule with electronic transitions that are not rendered in the range of available lasers for excitation or with low energy transitions (instead of a high-energy former resonance Raman spectroscopy could not be used or can provide very little information.
 For example, small or non-aromatic molecules, in addition to having weak electronic transitions, may not experience enough resonance enhancements to be useful as spectral data.
-Conversely, systems that exhibit wide or ill-defined electronic bands might not display the necessary sharp features for resonant enhancement of Raman signal associated to enhanced Raman scattering, for which case traditional Raman spectroscopymaybe the ideal choice.
-These limitations demonstrate proper needs for careful evaluation of the studied molecule or system before determining resonance Raman spectroscopy as the technique of choice.
-And, in situations in which resonance conditions are impractical to achieve, research may need to investigate other spectrometric techniques, such as conventional Raman, infrared or fluorescence spectroscopy, to obtain the requisite structural or vibrational details.

-Little Structural Information for Large and Complex Systems
+Little Structural Information For Large and Complex Systems

 While it allows for significant visualizations of the vibrational modes of small and medium-sized molecules, resonance Raman spectroscopy is less suited to study large or highly complex systems, such as large proteins nucleic acids, or super molecular assemblies.
-This limitation can primarilybe attributed to the complexity of the spectra produced by large molecules, which can have an extensive number of overlapping vibrational modes.
+This limitation can primarily be attributed to the complexity of the spectra produced by large molecules, which can have an extensive number of overlapping vibrational modes.
 Under such resonant conditions, the spectrum can become quite complex, with many enhanced and challenging-to-assign peaks, particularly when the sample contains clinically novel combinations of interacting components.
 The ER peaks in large bimolecular like proteins can correlate with contributions of individual parts of the molecule, making it difficult to separate individual vibrational modes.
 Despite resonance Raman spectroscopy yielding some useful structural information on certain aspects of large molecules (such as metal coordination or specific functional groups), it is not adequate for obtaining a global structural view of the entire macromolecule.
-To paint a more complete picture of the molecule's structural and dynamic character, researchers typically combine resonance Raman spectroscopywith numerous other techniques, including nuclear magnetic resonance (NMR) spectroscopy, X-ray crystallography or cryoelectron microscopy (cryo-EM).
+To paint a more complete picture of the molecule's structural and dynamic character, researchers typically combine resonance Raman spectroscopy with numerous other techniques, including nuclear magnetic resonance (NMR) spectroscopy, X-ray crystallography or cryo-electron microscopy (cryo-EM).